 ‘Populism and Foreign Policy’ is a research project funded by the German Research Foundation that investigates the impact of populism on foreign policy from a comparative perspective.
 The project attempts to explain variations in the international behaviour of populist governments and to theorize populist foreign policy through an iterative, abductive process.

-In their forthcoming article ‘Populism and the Politicization of Foreign Policy’ (co-authored with Hakki Tas) in the British Journal of Politics and International Relations, Sandra Destradi and Johannes Plagemann explore the impact of populism on foreign policy through a comparative lens.
-Stay tuned!
+In their new article titled ‘Populism and the Politicization of Foreign Policy’ (co-authored with Hakki Tas) in the British Journal of Politics and International Relations, Sandra Destradi and Johannes Plagemann explore the impact of populism on foreign policy through a comparative lens.
+The article is available Open Access at https://journals.sagepub.com/doi/full/10.1177/13691481221075944

 Sandra Destradi held an online lecture titled ‘Populism and the Politicization of Foreign Policy’ at the Populism & Democracy Research Cluster of De La Salle University, Manila, Philippines.